yupeng-gu-ucla/conn/README.md

 # The Co-Evolution Model for Social Network Evolving and Opinion Migration

 ### Graph generation
-Located in directory *generation*.
+Located in directory *./src/generation*.

 ### Inference
-Located in directory *inference*.
+Located in directory *./src/inference*.

 ##### Usage: